Edit Template

 Poverty is abundant, water is scarce

-there is a shortage of clean water and electricity in zimbabwe. women and children have to walk many miles to fetch water and the power grid is absent or unreliable.
+There is a shortage of clean water and electricity in zimbabwe. women and children have to walk many miles to fetch water and the power grid is absent or unreliable.

 Zimbabwe used to have some of the highest health and education statistics of Sub-Saharan Africa.
 Political and economic crises in past years have exacerbated existing poverty and caused many societal problems.
 The poverty percentage has risen from 25% to 63% between 1990 and 2003.
 Inflation has made food and medicine unaffordable.
 In Zimbabwe, poverty is the norm.